agentkirkwood/flask-notes/flask_notes.md

 ### Render Methods

+Render methods are used to generate HTML responses for Flask routes.
+They combine HTML templates with dynamic data, allowing you to insert Python variables into HTML using Jinja template syntax.

 * `render_template('path/under/template/file.html', [arg_1 = <val1>, ...])`: Render `.html` file inside the `template` directory (default directory name may be changed).
 Allows `arg_.` to be used in Jinja `{{ arg_. }}` variables.
 For example:

 ```python